5.14 FAQs for External Examiners

 8. How am I granted access to E-Learning resources?

 A New Starter Form will be sent with the appointment letter which the External Examiner is asked to complete and return.
-Upon receipt of the completed New Starter Form, the External Examiner will be added to the University Finance and Information Services systems.
+Upon receipt of the completed New Starter Form, the External Examiner will be requested to complete the Right to Work check with the HR department.
+Following a successful completion of the Right to Work check, the External Examiner will be added to the University Finance and Information Services systems.
 An Aber user id will be generated which will allow departments to add External Examiners to the relevant modules on AberLearn Blackboard, the portal through which e-submission is undertaken.
+Departments should use the Module Management system to add External Examiners to BlackBoard.
 The Aber user id is not a University email account; it is a means of granting the correct levels of access to the Information Services systems.

-External Examiners are strongly encouraged to complete the security questions once the account has been activated; this enables you to manage your password yourself 24/7 in the event that you forget it or that your account has been locked.
+External Examiners are strongly encouraged to complete the security questions once the account has been activated; this enables them to manage their password themselves 24/7 in the event that they forget it or that their account has been locked.
 This can be done here: https://myaccount.aber.ac.uk/

 9. What information do I receive, and from whom, to enable me to undertake the role?

-The Academic Registry provides a link to all appropriate central documentation on Rules and Regulations and Examination Conventions (published within the Academic Quality Handbook) in the appointment letter (we do not post out hard copies, although these can be requested).
+The Academic Registry provides a link to all appropriate central documentation on Rules and Regulations and Examination Conventions (published within the Academic Quality Handbook) in the appointment letter (hard copies are not normally sent, although these can be requested).

-The Academic Registry provides a copy of the previous external examiner’s annual report (where applicable) electronically in Semester 1 after they have been approved by the Faculties.
+The Academic Registry provides a copy of the previous External Examiner’s annual report (where applicable) electronically in Semester 1 after the Faculties have approved them.
 If it is not available at that time it will be forwarded as soon as it becomes available.

 Departments provide subject/departmental/faculty specific information, including exam board dates.

-Departments publish names, roles and home institutions on their departmental staff webpage, and may be published against module/scheme details on the module/scheme database; contact details are not published and students are advised that direct contact with an external examiner is not permitted.
+The names of External Examiners will be published in a .pdf document at the end of this chapter, and may be published on departmental staff webpages, and/or against module/scheme details on the module/scheme database; contact details are not published and students are advised that direct contact with an External Examiner is not permitted.

 11. Useful links and contact information